jlquinn/xbows-driver/doc/spec.md

 0c0000000000 	      at 3.0737sec
 ```

+Command 0x0109 tells the keyboard that a keymap is coming, followed by lighting.

 ## Disabling a key

 The Windows driver provides the ability to disable a key.
 This is handled by